 Got your checked baggage sorted?
 Here's what you can bring aboard the aircraft when travelling with a child, over and above your own standard carry-on luggage limits.

-- Children aged 2+: Kids receive the same carry-on baggage allowance as adults, which is 1x7kg by default – or higher in business class or if the child holds Velocity Gold or Platinum status.
+- Children aged 2+: Kids receive the same carry-on baggage allowance as adults, which is up to two items weighing up to 7kg together by default – or higher in business class if the child holds Velocity Gold or Platinum status, in which case they can take two pieces each weighing up to 7kgs.

 Even though kids can bring their own cabin bag, and adults can carry-on an additional bag for infants, many parents prefer to pack everything they won't need for the flight into their hold luggage.